innerdvations/delivery-app/README.md

       },
 ```

-You can now test that it works by going to the creat or edit page for a truck.
+You can now test that it works by going to the create or edit page for a truck.

 Now, let's enhance the GeoPicker with a map interface.